COURSE ONE: Advanced Diagnosis, Treatment Planning & Photography

 Advanced Diagnosis, Treatment Planning & Photography: Course One

 Would you like your patients to visualize a new smile?
-Would you like to prevent restorative failures through integrating occlusal analysis into your treatment plan?
+Would you like to prevent restorative failures by integrating occlusal analysis into your treatment plan?

 This hands-on continuing dental education program will give you the practical tools to improve your case acceptance and prevent restorative failures.
 You will gain skills in clinical photography, occlusal analysis, materials selection, as well as modification of preparations for unique clinical situations and for the materials selected.
 You will take away from this course a better understanding of how to treatment plan complex esthetic and restorative patient cases including the ability to assess and diagnose occlusal problems.